not-ETHICAL-HACKER/Python-Projects/README.md

 - Machine learning
 - Data handling
 - Web development
-- And even dabbling in other languages
+- And even in other languages

 Basically, it’s my personal lab for learning and experimenting.